kremeyer/greenWTE/doc/tutorials.rst

 --------------------------------------
 When using iterative solver we will stick to the scripted interface from now on, but the CLI can be used in the same way.
 The code snippet from above can be easily adapted to compute the dynamical thermal conductivity by providing an array of temporal frequencies instead of just the static case.
 To verify the results we can plot the real and imaginary part of the thermal conductivity said frequency range.
+Assuming you have matplotlib installed, you can run the following code:

 .. plot::
     :caption: Real and imaginary part of the dynamical thermal conductivity of Silicon at 300K